oracle-livelabs/apex/event-mangement/1-installing-sample-datasets/create-data-model-using-ai.md

-# Create Generative AI Service and Create a Data Model using AI
+# Configure Generative AI Service and Create a Data Model using AI

 ## Introduction